salazc2/MyCalculator/README.md

+## My Calculator

+This is a small project creating a web based calculator to teach myself reactjs.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>